-There is however a balance to the issue.
-Diagnosis and treatment for skin cancers have advanced in recent years and more people are seeing the value in early detection, through dedicated screening programs.
+The outcome is that more people die from melanoma in the UK than in sun baked Australia.
+There is however a balance to this, diagnosis and treatment for skin cancers have advanced in recent years and more people are seeing the value in early detection.

 Skin Care Network are proud to have created one of the first UK integrated skin cancer services.
 Covering all types, although with a particular emphasis on early detection of the most dangerous condition, malignant melanoma.

-International Evidence
+International Progress

 Other centres of excellence exist across the globe, in New York, Sidney, Barcelona.
 They have proven that consultant led screening, combined with total body photography and integrated digital dermoscopy is vital.